mdevaluate/mdevaluate/doc/loading.rst

 where the former is the preferred choice.
 Trajectory data will be read from a xtc file.
-If the directory contains more than one file of any type, the desired file has to be specified with the appropiate keyword argument.
+If the directory contains more than one file of any type, the desired file has to be specified with the appropriate keyword argument.
 For details see :func:`mdevaluate.load_simulation`.

-The function will return a coordinates object, for the whoole system.
+The function will return a coordinates object, for the whole system.
 A subset of the system may be obtained directly from the coordinates object by calling its :func:`mdevaluate.coordinates.Coordinates.subset` method.
 This function accepts the same input as :func:`mdevaluate.atoms.AtomSubset.subset`.